janithpe/EcommerceABTesting/README.md

 Analyzing an A/B Test for an E-commerce Checkout Redesign

 ## Project Purpose and Goals
-The goal of this A/B test is to evaluate whether introducing a redesigned e-commerce checkout page increases the **conversion rate** compared to the current version.
-I intend to make a **data-driven decision** on whether to roll out the new design to all users based on statistical evidence from the experiment.
+The goal of this A/B test is to evaluate whether a redesigned e-commerce checkout page improves the **conversion rate** compared to the current version.
+Users are randomly assigned to either the control group (existing page) or the treatment group (new design), and their behavior is analyzed using appropriate statistical methods.
+The purpose is to make a **data-driven decision** on whether to roll out the new design to all users based on clear statistical evidence.

 **Primary Objective:**
 > Test the hypothesis that the redesigned checkout page leads to a significantly higher conversion rate.